Emu’s run comes to sad end

-(WRAL) An emu that North Carolina authorities have chased for weeks died Thursday amid efforts to capture it and move it to an animal sanctuary.
+HILLSBOROUGH, N.C.
+(WRAL) – An emu that North Carolina authorities have chased for weeks died Thursday amid efforts to capture it and move it to an animal sanctuary.

 The emu, which was given the nickname “Eno,” had evaded authorities since late June, when the free-roaming bird was first reported to Orange County Animal Services.
 No one claimed ownership of the bird, despite widespread publicity.